Plain English Summary

 Type 2 diabetes mellitus (T2DM) is an increasing chronic disease affecting over 2 million people in England alone, shortens life and consumes 10% of NHS resources.
 At diagnosis many have established complications involving damage to the eyes, kidneys, feet and heart.
 There is a need to focus efforts to prevent this devastating disease.
 One in 7 adults has pre-diabetes (PDM) with 50% developing T2DM over the next 5 - 10 years.

 There is clear evidence that treating subjects with PDM with an intensive lifestyle modification programme (LSMP) dramatically reduces T2DM.
 However, these programmes are costly, involve intensive use of resources and are unproven in the UK.
 Some minority ethnic groups have a higher risk of T2DM; any LSMP would therefore need to be culturally sensitive to the UK multi-ethnic population.
-Our objective is to test if we can develop a low cost but effective LSMP for the UK.
-We will develop a training programme to skill healthcare professionals and non-professionals and so called 'lay' educators to deliver the LSMP.
+The objective is to test if a low cost but effective LSMP can be developed for the UK.
+The trialists will develop a training programme to skill healthcare professionals and non-professionals and so called 'lay' educators to deliver the LSMP.
 Benefits of lay educators are patient involvement in a patient centred service and the contribution to building capacity within the NHS workforce.

 N.B.
 This is part of a programme grant award which is the same NIHR programme grant as DRN131.